Health, Safety & Nutrition

 In addition to the main entrees at every meal, we have a breakfast bar that includes oatmeal, fruit and yogurt.
 At lunch and dinner our well-stocked salad bar includes fresh vegetables, fruit, and all the toppings you could desire.
 A sandwich station with sun-butter and jelly is available at all mealtimes as well.

 We accommodate campers with a variety of food allergies, intolerances, and special food needs.
 Our kitchen staff are able to provide vegetarian, gluten-free, dairy-free and other allergen-free meals.
-The Perlman Camp kitchen does not prepare any meals with peanuts or tree-nuts, nor are these products served in our canteen.
+The Perlman Camp kitchen does not prepare any meals with peanuts or tree-nuts.
 If your child has special food needs, please contact us to discuss your individual situation.